Board of Control for Cricket in India

-The BCCI has hosted multiple ICC World Cups, and will host the 2023 Cricket World Cup, the 2026 ICC T20 World cup, the 2031 ICC ODI Cricket World Cup, and the 2025 Women's Cricket World Cup.

 History

 The first game of cricket was played in India by European sailors, who played the sport as a recreational activity in the first half of the 18th century.
 These sailors played cricket near their coastal settlements.
 The first recorded match in India was played between the British army and British settlers in 1751.
 The world's second-oldest cricket club, Calcutta Cricket Club, was founded in 1792 in present-day Kolkata.
 The Parsis were the first civilian community to accept cricket as a sport and play it in India.
 In 1848, they set up the Oriental Cricket Club in present-day Mumbai.
 In 1850, they founded the Young Zoroastrian Cricket Club.
-In 1886, the Hindu Gymkhana sports club was founded.
+In 1886, Hindus founded the Hindu Gymkhana sports club.

 In 1912, an all-India cricket team visited England for the first time, and were sponsored and captained by the Maharaja of Patiala.
 In 1926, two representatives of Calcutta Cricket Club travelled to London to attend meetings of the Imperial Cricket Conference, the predecessor of the current International Cricket Council.
 Although technically not an official representative of Indian cricket, they were allowed to attend by Lord Harris, chairman of the conference.
 The outcome of the meeting was the MCC's decision to send a team that was led by Arthur Gilligan, who had captained England in The Ashes, to India.